breathe-doc/breathe/testsuite/source/directives.rst

 ``path``
    Directly specifies the path to the folder with the doxygen output.
-This overrides the project and default project if they have bee specified.
+This overrides the project and default project if they have been specified.

 .. _doxygenindex: